 Afterward, there are a plethora of breweries to enjoy all within a 20-minute driving radius.
 For example, Fibbs Brewing features a small beer garden and is extremely welcoming to its patrons.
 Locals appreciate the brewery’s laidback vibes.
 Thankfully, kids, pets, and BYOF are all encouraged here.
 There are also non-beer options, such as wine and spirits.

 Empirical Brewing is another good option too.
 The brewery features a quirky science theme with a shady outdoor patio and indoor/outdoor beer garden.
 Board games, snacks, BYOF, and easy food delivery options make it easy to relax after your walk.
 This is one of the quirkiest Illinois breweries where both kids and pets are welcome.

-Hike Here: Kickapoo Woods and Prairie – Riverdale, Illinois
+7. Hike Here: Kickapoo Meadows – Riverdale, Illinois

 Then Drink Here: Blue Island Beer Co. – Blue Island

 Consider this small park a natural oasis within a busy, urban city.
 Kickapoo Meadows offers a one-mile paved loop set among wooded areas, wet prairie, and savanna.
 The park is also a popular site to fly model airplanes.

 As part of the Forest Preserves of Cook County, the park has a large picnic shelter and a carry-in canoe landing on the Little Calumet River.
 Cycling, cross-country skiing, and leashed dog walking are all options too!

 Following your visit, drive 10 minutes to the nearby Blue Island Historic District.
 The Blue Island Beer Company serves up craft beer on Chicago’s south side.
 The brewery features live music events, an outdoor patio, and drink specials.
 Food is available for order from neighboring establishments and BYOF (Bring Your Own Food) is welcome.